The New Energy Consensus

 They need to reconcile campaign promises with tangible actions:

-• Do they have concrete actions to grow all forms of domestic energy - nuclear ... natural gas ... renewables ... oil ... and coal?
+• What are their plans for making our economy more energy efficient?• Do they have concrete actions to grow all forms of domestic energy - nuclear ... natural gas ... renewables ... oil ... and coal?

 • How will they de-carbonize the world's largest economy without undermining energy security or threatening our prosperity?